bernomone/SoftActorCritic-ReinforcementLearning/README.md

 When the training is over, launch "python best_of_100_episodes.py" to have the best episode reward out of a sample of 100.
 Best score on the Open AI Leader Board (https://github.com/openai/gym/wiki/Leaderboard) is 3454.
 Here, we should get around 1500. <br>

-To generate a small movie of a match use inste
+To generate a small movie of a match use instead "python generate_match_video.py".
+There is an example in the __/video__ directory.

 https://user-images.githubusercontent.com/12211213/148214390-26476b77-61ed-4f43-8149-07abf442b09d.mp4

-ad "python generate_match_video.py".
-There is an example in the __/video__ directory.